Becoming a virtual assistant (VA) is the perfect role if you are a stay-at-home parent, but it would be great for pretty much everyone.

 The reason that this is outsourced so much is that running even one Facebook group can take a great deal of time and effort.

-It is hard for businesses to run multiple social media accounts as well as deal with all other areas of their business, so they like to outsource.
+It is difficult for businesses to manage multiple social media accounts while managing all other business areas, so they like to outsource.

-If you have never done anything on social media then it may be a good idea to try them out before offering it as a service as it can be a big learning curve.
+If you have never used social media, it may be a good idea to try it out before offering it as a service, as there can be a big learning curve.

 Some of the things involved in social media management include: